• Free Tours

 Take a break from exploring by having lunch at one of the local restaurants in the centre.
 All in all a great day out.

 MY LOCAL TIP: Girona is quite local and Spanish people eat their main meal midday.
-Restaurants offer a menu of the day (3 courses and drink) at a great price during the week so take advantage.
+Restaurants offer a menu of the day (3 courses and a drink) at a great price during the week so take advantage.

 57- Cadaqués, Figueres & Dalí Museum